José Molina (baseball): Tampa Bay Rays (2012–2014)

 On November 28, 2011, Molina signed a one-year contract with the Tampa Bay Rays.
 After posting a .223 average with eight home runs and 32 RBI, Molina's 2013 contract option for $1.8 million was picked up by the Rays.
 On December 2, 2013, after another season with Tampa Bay in which he hit .233 with two home runs and 18 RBI, Molina signed a two-year, $4.5 million contract with the Rays.

 Molina was released on November 24, 2014.

 Coaching career

 On November 6, 2015, Molina was hired as the minor league catching coordinator for the Los Angeles Angels of Anaheim to work with catchers in their farm system.
 On October 15, 2021, it was announced that Molina would not return to the Angels coaching staff in 2022.

+On March 4, 2024, Molina was hired to serve as the manager for the Algodoneros de Unión Laguna of the Mexican League.
+On July 20, 2025, Molina was fired by the Algodoneros.

 Defense

 In the minors, Molina was rated as the best defensive catcher in the Pacific Coast League by Baseball America in 2002.
 In his years with the Cubs and Angels, he displayed better than average range as a catcher, and also played nine games at first base.
 In 2004, he threw out 22 of 45 base stealers (48.89%), tops in the AL (minimum of 40 attempts).
 He also led AL catchers with five pickoffs in 2004, despite only 57 starts.
 In 2005, he caught more than half of those who attempted to steal against him, again the best percentage in the AL. In 2008, he again played excellent defense, and displayed his excellent arm, replacing the injured Jorge Posada.

 In a game against the Tampa Bay Rays on April 25, 2010, Molina set a Blue Jays club record by throwing out four attempted basestealers in one game, including defending American League basestealing champion Carl Crawford, who was thrown out twice.
 This was the first time an AL catcher had caught four basestealers in one game since Terry Steinbach in 1992.